-As you can easily see there is a huge advantage of preparing and storing canning jars beforehand.
+As you can easily see there is a huge advantage to preparing and storing canning jars beforehand.

-We have no piles of dirty, dusted and even filled with bugs jars during the year.
+We have no piles of dirty and dusty jars during the year.

-Every jar is already clean and dry at canning season.
+Every jar is already clean and dry during the canning season.

-Every jar has already a clean lid and rim, no need for a last-minute purchase.
+Every jar has already a clean lid, no need for a last-minute purchase.

 We hope this helps you to be better prepared for the canning season.
 Maybe you even have time to try one or two of our favorite canning recipes.